 Hey, I’m an English teacher, so, of course, I know how to proofread.

-There is absolutely no way that a writer can accurately proofread their on writing, no matter their ability or qualification.
+There is absolutely no way that a writer can accurately proofread their own writing, no matter their ability or qualification.

 Never publish a book until it has been proofread by as many sets of eyes as you can get.
-The rush to publish is a sales killer, so wait, wait and wait until the manuscript is error and typo free.
+If you can afford a professional editor, so much the better.

 They didn’t, so I increased the regularity of posting my brilliant new ebook on Facebook and Twitter.
-In desperation, I started blasting out my brilliant new ebook every hour!
+In desperation, I started blasting out my brilliant new ebook every hour.

 He was right, but luckily, I was only unfollowed by 100s, because my Twitter account was very small.

 It took me a while to understand that social media is about interacting, engaging, informing, and entertaining.

-Book marketing is a broad term, but generally, it is about blogging, commenting, interacting, informing, participating, deciding, metadata, reading, learning and yes, paying for some advertising.
-I found out that book marketing involves spending – both time and money.
+But generally, it is about blogging, commenting, interacting, informing, participating, using metadata, reading, learning, knowing your target audience, and yes, paying for some book advertising.

 4. Oh, I think I’ll pop my ebook back on KDP Select for a while.

-For quite a few years, I was trying to get the best of both worlds by having some titles in KDP Select, and some not, and then switching them around every few months or so.
+For quite a few years, I was trying to get the best of both worlds by having some titles in KDP Select, and some not.
+And then switching them around every few months or so.

 For example, each time I removed a title from iBooks to move it back into KDP Select, all my sales data was lost on iBooks.
 So the next time I returned the title, it started from scratch.

-There are advantages and disadvantages to both Amazon exclusive and open publishing, but chopping and changing is not a good idea.
+There are advantages and disadvantages to both Amazon exclusive and open publishing.
+But chopping and changing is not a good idea.

-The only exception to this is with a new title, which can often gain traction on Amazon in its first few months by being exclusive and available on Kindle Unlimited.
+The only exception to this is a new title.
+It can often gain traction on Amazon in its first few months by being exclusive and available on Kindle Unlimited.

 5. Oh, how I love writing in different genres.

 I have a big admission here.
-This is my most serious mistake, and I am still making it, and paying for it.
+This is my most serious mistake, and I am still making it and paying for it.

 Readers like to know what to expect when they buy a book and have very decided genre preferences.
 Successful self-published authors, and particularly romance authors, really, really, understand this.

 I can give the example of a very famous author who wrote some books about a wizard called Harry.
 After all her success and money, she had the insatiable urge to write in a different genre.

 Readers love what they love to read.
 Think Ian Rankin and Rebus.
 Today, series ebooks do very well and offer many marketing advantages.

-I do have some best selling books, which you should notice here that I have not classified as bestselling in one word, are a four book series of science fiction farce.
+I do have some best selling books, which you should notice here that I have not classified as bestselling in one word.
+They are a four-book series of science fiction farce.
 I should write a fifth, I know, but I haven’t.

-I only picked five of my dumbest mistakes, because if I had listed all of them, this blog post would have extended to book-length.
+I only picked five of my dumbest mistakes.
+If I had listed all of them, this blog post would have extended to book-length.